 These maps show the importance of taking local household income, or purchasing power, into the understanding of affordability.
 The first map shows average sales prices by suburb, with the darker areas having higher prices.
-The second map shows the same area by affordability ratio, the darker areas (those with higher affordability ratios) showing greater difference between suburb incomes and suburb sales prices.
-While some areas appear affordable by sales price (such as Wrenchville), they are not as affordable when considering local incomes (the darker green on the second map).
+The second map shows the same area by affordability ratio, the darker areas (those with higher affordability ratios) showing a greater difference between suburb incomes and suburb sales prices.
+While some areas appear affordable by sales price (such as Sonderwater, which is light grey on the top map, meaning a lower average sales price), they are not as affordable when considering local incomes (it appears darker green on the second map).
 These analyses do not take into account the indebtedness of potential buyers, an important factor in determining bond eligibility.
-Rental housing therefore, might be an important option towards providing well-located professionally and managed affordable housing in those areas.
+Rental housing, therefore, might be an important option towards providing welllocated and professionally managed affordable housing in those areas.